 It has been the long-established philosophy and practice of Trident that grievances be addressed in a non-adversarial climate.
 When grievances cannot be resolved informally, students have available to them a number of mechanisms, as set forth in this catalog, for seeking redress.
-Students may contact the Student One Stop (SOS) Department for assistance and guidance.
+Students may contact the Student One Stop (SOS) Department at sos@trident.edu for assistance and guidance.